defold/defold/README_SETUP.md

 Install Python from the [official download page](https://www.python.org/downloads/windows/).
 There is an install option to add `C:\Python27` to the PATH environment variable, select it or add the path manually.

-Note: During the build of the 32 bit version of Defold, a python script needs to load a shared Defold library (texc).
-This will not work using a 64 bit python.
-Building the 64 bit version of Defold begins with building a set of 32 bit libraries.

 [Follow the instructions](https://setuptools.readthedocs.io/en/latest/easy_install.html#installing-easy-install) to install Easy Install.

 #### Linux